 - vision loss or blindness

-- mental and learning disabilities
+- learning disabilities

 - physical disabilities

 - delayed growth and poor coordination

 Parents of premature infants need to pay careful attention to their child’s cognitive and motor development.
 This includes the achievement of certain skills, such as smiling, sitting, and walking.

 Speech and behavioral development also are important to monitor.
 Some premature infants may need speech therapy or physical therapy throughout their childhood.

 Getting prompt and proper prenatal care significantly reduces the chances of having a premature birth.
 Other important preventive measures include:

 Eating a healthy diet before and during your pregnancy.
 Make sure to eat lot of whole grains, lean proteins, vegetables, and fruits.
 Taking folic acid and calcium supplements is also highly recommended.